Here’s the timeline given by Susan Park about her last interactions with Elaine. Below that I’ve expanded it to add Susan’s descriptions

 - Elaine’s car is found abandoned on the side of the Pacific Coast Highway

-Susan’s account of her last interaction with her daughter, Elaine
+Susan’s expanded and detailed account of her last interaction with her daughter, Elaine

 Neil Strauss/VO: I asked Susan about the last time she saw Elaine.
 She launched into a sort of back story about Elaine’s car problems.

 Neil Strauss: But what was that, the last time you saw her, that last interaction with her?

 Susan Park: It wasn’t really an interaction.
 On Thursday the 26th, January 26th, Thursday, 3:30 in the morning I get a call: